 The company immediately felt guilt and embarrassment for harboring such unfair pay practices.
 Thankfully, the pay equity consultant informed them that the $1 million pay gap didn’t necessarily mean that X Corporation was paying men and women tech employees differently because of their gender.

 The pay equity consultant then guided X Corporation through the remainder of the analysis, asking what the organization’s compensation philosophy was and what attributes of a candidate’s profile they value when determining pay.
 X Corporation did indeed place a lot of emphasis on education and experience.

-Identifying pay gaps and pay disparities is essential in conducting a pay equity analysis.
-A rigorous multivariate statistical regression analysis across your workforce must be conducted.
-The analysis should review workforce compensation on an employee level at the intersections of gender, race/ethnicity, age, and disability.
-Only then can you truly understand your organization’s pay equity situation.
+Identifying pay gaps and pay disparities are key data points when conducting a pay equity audit.
+A pay equity audit should review workforce compensation on an employee level at the intersections of gender, race/ethnicity, age, and disability.
+Only then can you truly understand your organization’s compensation situation.

-These organizations have since closed or are working to close the identified pay disparities.
-As a result, they’re performing better from a business sense, are seeing improved employee engagement, are winning the war for talent, and are receiving improved ratings from investors and shareholders.
+These organizations have since closed or are working to close identified pay disparities.
+As a result, they’re performing better in a business sense, are seeing improved employee engagement, are winning the war for talent, and are receiving improved ratings from investors and shareholders.

-Joining the pay equity movement may seem daunting, but we’re here to make the process efficient, enjoyable, and enlightening.
-If you’re new to pay equity, check out our white paper, Designing a Successful Pay Equity Policy for Your Organization below:
+Making pay equity a strategic business priority may seem daunting, but we’re here to make the process efficient, enjoyable, and enlightening.
+If you’re new to pay equity, check out our white paper, What is Pay Equity below.

 Organizations that conduct a pay equity audit must communicate their progress and achievement along the way.
 To help you faciliate discussions around compensation, we created the Pay Equity Communications Planner.